bbauska/JS-Programs/README.md

   </li>
 </ol>

-<p>Each of these patterns ha its own purpose and context of use.
+<p>Each of these patterns has its own purpose and context of use.
 By understanding and
-applying the appropriate design patterns, you can enhance the quality, maintainability, and scalability of your applications.<br>
+applying the appropriate design patterns, you can enhance the quality, maintainability, and scalability of your applications.</p>
-However, it's important to note that not all patterns are applicable in every situation, and evaluating the suitability of a pattern for the specific problem you're facing is crucial.</p>
+<p>However, it's important to note that not all patterns are applicable in every situation,
+and evaluating the suitability of a pattern for the specific problem you're facing is crucial.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->